The Experiment Podcast: Teenage Life After Genocide

 And then, all of sudden, I realized it’s impossible.
 And then I realized, I had the Starbucks, and I might have it like every single day of my life for next years, but they can’t.

 So, I just—I—I was not happy anymore.
-Every time, the feel of guiltiness is that when you try something new and when you eat something good, the only thing is, after, like, short terms of happiness, the thing left in your mind is, They should try this too.
+Every time, the feel of guiltiness is that when you try something new and when you eat something good, the only thing is, after, like, short terms of happiness, the thing left in your mind is They should try this too.

 (A single violin plays as if in an echoey chamber, lonely.)